nipyantsui/Taylor/README.md

 # Taylor

-Taylor is running on a modification of [ng-boilerplate](http://joshdmiller.github.com/ng-boilerplate) with sass and karma-chrome.
+Taylor is running on a modification of [ng-boilerplate](http://joshdmiller.github.com/ng-boilerplate) with sass and karma-chrome

 ***